bjam24/agh-operating-systems/README.md

 Skrypt wypisuje <n> elementów ciągu Fibonacciego.
 ## Zestaw zadań 2
 ### Zadanie 1.
+Please, write a simple program that shows its PID, tip: getpid() stops using getchar() creates child and shows its pid, tip: fork() shows in child its PID and a parent PID (PPID), tip: getppid() stops using getchar() not a part of program, just run in terminal: show in OS: PID, PPID and a tree, tip: ps, htop, pidof, pstree
 ### Zadanie 2.
+Please, copy and extend a program from previous exercise: shows its PID, tip: getpid() stops using getchar() creates child and shows its pid, tip: fork() shows in child its PID and a parent PID (PPID), tip: getppid() stops using getchar() in a child process: create another child, that: shows its PID and a parent PID, show in OS: PID, PPID and a tree, tip: ps, htop, pidof, pstree
 ### Zadanie 3.
+Please, copy and extend a program from previous exercise: shows its PID, tip: getpid() stops using getchat() creates child and shows its pid, tip: fork() shows in child its PID and a parent PID (PPID), tip: getppid() stops using getchar() in a parent process: create another child, that: shows its PID and a parent PID, in a child process: create another child, that: shows its PID and a parent PID, show in OS: PID, PPID and a tree, tip: ps, htop, pidof, pstree
 ### Zadanie 5.
+Please, write a program (another.cc) that: says “Hello, I’m an another program!” stops using getchar()
+Please, write a program (exec.cc) that: says “Hello, I’m exec program!” stops using getchar() replaces own process and runs another.cc program, tip: exec() Please, explain using system commands like ps/htop what happen, when running exec.cc program.
 ### Zadanie 6.
+Please, write a program (system.cc) that: says “Hello, I’m system program!” stops using getchar() runs system command “ls -al /var/log/”, tip: system() Please, explain using system commands like ps/htop what happen, when running exec.cc program.
 ## Zestaw zadań 4
 ### Zadanie 1.
 Stos i sterta